zuozhenggh/learning-library/data-management-library/database/multitenant/clone-plug-drop/clone-plug-drop.md

     ![](./images/labcleanup2.png " ")

 Now you've had a chance to try out the Multitenant option.
 You were able to create, clone, plug and unplug a pluggable database.
-You were then able to accomplish some advanced tasks that you could leverage when maintaining a large multitenant environment.
+You were then able to accomplish some advanced tasks, such as hot cloning and PDB relocation, that you could leverage to more easily maintain a large multitenant environment.

 You may now [proceed to the next lab](#next).